 - Algebraic specifications for the data types exchanged by components.

-- Specification of component types by means of architecture diagrams and behavior trace assertions.
+- Specification of component behavior by means of statemachines and corresponding contracts by means of behavior trace assertions.

-- A specification of architectural aspects, such as component activation and reconfiguration using architecture trace assertions.
+- Specification of architectural aspects using architecture diagrams and architecture trace assertions.

-- Generation of specifications for the NuSMV model checker.
+- Generation of corresponding specifications for the NuSMV model checker.